-On behalf of the Sponsor, The Medical University of Graz, Austria, The University of Birmingham will act as the National Coordinating Centre (NCC) and will oversee the management of the VITDALIZE Trial in the UK.
-In the unlikely event that something does go wrong and you are harmed during the research due to someone's negligence, then you may have grounds for legal action and compensation against The University of Birmingham but you may have to pay your legal costs.
-The normal NHS complaints mechanisms will still be available to you if appropriate.
+On behalf of the Sponsor, The Medical University of Graz, The University of Birmingham will act as the National Coordinating Centre (NCC) and will oversee the management of the VITDALIZE Trial in the UK.
+In the unlikely event that something does go wrong and your relative/friend/patient is harmed during the research due to someone's negligence, then you and/or and your relative/friend/patient may have grounds for legal action and compensation against The University of Birmingham but you and/or and your relative/friend/patient may have to pay your legal costs.
+The normal NHS complaints mechanisms will still be available to you and your relative/friend/patient if appropriate.

 The University of Birmingham has taken out clinical trial insurance for participants in the UK for the duration of the trial.
-The insurance will cover legal liability or no fault insurance to assist you if a claim is made.
+The insurance will cover legal liability or no fault insurance to assist your relative/friend/patient if a claim is made.